misaxi/sublime-code-preview/README.md

 Sublime Code Preview
 ====================

-Preview the compiled code for CoffeeScript, IcedCoffeeScript, TypeScript (keep coming) in sublime text editor.
+Preview the compiled code for CoffeeScript, IcedCoffeeScript, TypeScript, LESS (keep coming) in sublime text editor.
 Get inspired by [Web Essentials](http://vswebessentials.com/), a Visual Studio extension.

 ## How it works